sebastiandine/openNES-Breakout/README.md

 ## Rebuilding classic games for the NES as Open Source
 ![IMG1](breakout1.png) ![IMG2](breakout2.png)
 ## Project Description
-This is the third entry of the openNES project series which aims to rebuild classic video games for the Nintendo Entertainment System as open source projects.
-The purpose of these projects is to get more enthusiastic people into programming for the NES by providing code examples and a starting point for making new games from the scratch.
+This is the third entry of the openNES project series aimed at recreating classic video games for the Nintendo Entertainment System on an open source basis.
+The purpose of these projects is to get more enthusiastic people interested in programming for the NES by providing code examples and providing a starting point for developing new games from scratch.

 This particular project aims to rebuild the classic game Breakout.
 The code is loosely based on the [nesdoug tutorial series](https://nesdoug.com/).